-Culturally and linguistically, the Potawatomi are connected to the Ojibwe and the Odawa forming the Nishnabe (the Original People).
-Traditionally, they form an alliance known as the Three Fires in which each group functions to serve the Nishnabe as a whole.
-The Bodewadmi, are the "Keepers of the Fire," and the word Potawatomi means "People of the Place of the Fire."
+Culturally and linguistically, the Potawatomi are connected to the Ojibwe and the Odawa, forming the Nishnabe (the Original People).
+This alliance is known as the Three Fires, in which each group functions to serve the Nishnabe as a whole.
+The word Potawatomi means "People of the Place of the Fire."

-By the end of the 18th century, tribal villages were being displaced by white settlements, creating tension that ultimately ushered in the treaty era.
-Through a series of treaties, beginning in 1789, their land was dramatically reduced in size, and with the passage of the 1830 Indian Removal Act the Potawatomi were forcibly removed west of the Mississippi to a reservation in eastern Kansas.
+By the end of the 18th century, white settlements displaced tribal villages, ultimately ushering in the treaty era.
+Through these treaties, Potawatomi land was dramatically reduced in size.
+The 1830 Indian Removal Act forcibly moved the Potawatomi west of the Mississippi to a reservation in eastern Kansas.

-In 1861 the Potawatomi signed a treaty with the United States officially dividing the tribe.
+In 1861, the Potawatomi signed a treaty with the United States, officially dividing the tribe.
 Treaty stipulations required its signers to surrender their tribal membership for U.S. citizenship.
-The signers wanted to sell portions of it and have their land allotted, while the other group (Prairie Band) desired to hold the land in common.
-These Potawatomi became the first American Indians granted citizenship and the foundation for the Citizen Potawatomi Nation.
+The signers wanted to sell portions of their land, while the other group (Prairie Band) desired to hold the land in common.
+These Potawatomi became the first American Indians granted citizenship, laying the foundation for the Citizen Potawatomi Nation.
 In 1867, the Citizen Potawatomi signed another treaty allowing tribal members to sell their allotments and use proceeds to purchase lands in Indian Territory, resettling around Shawnee.

 Today, the Citizen Potawatomi Nation continues to preserve and perpetuate their legacy.
 The Cultural Heritage Center in Shawnee houses the Nation's museum, archives, tribal research and community facilities.
 The Center educates tribal members and the general public about historical and contemporary tribal issues.
 Reopened after renovations in 2018, museum exhibits include life-size dioramas, interactive displays, and contemporary and traditional objects.